 It’s important to deadhead spent blooms regularly to promote continuous flowering.
 Pinch or cut off the faded flowers just above a leaf node to encourage new buds to form.
 This process diverts the plant’s energy into producing more blooms rather than setting seeds.
 Additionally, monitor for pests such as aphids and spider mites, and take appropriate action if infestations occur.

-One of the most popular species of fuchsia is Fuchsia x hybrida, a hybrid plant derived from several different fuchsia species.
-This plant has large, double flowers that come in various colors, including pink, red, and purple.
+There are a number of different fuchsia hybrids that are commonly found at Martin Garden Center.
+The most popular species of Fuchsia tend to be trailing varieties with large, double flowers that come in various colors, including pink, red, and purple.
 It is commonly grown in containers or hanging baskets and used for its long blooming period.

 Some of the varieties we carry at Martin Garden Center include Dark Eyes, Swingtime, Dollar Princess, Lena, and Marinka.
 Many of the latter are grown in 10″ Hanging Baskets.
 We do, at times, have various fuchsia varieties available in the Spring in 4″containers.
 We also carry Gartenmeister Fuchsia in 4″ containers when it is available through our vendors.